joeljose/signal_processing_tutorial/README.md

 ## Usage

 Each module is self-contained with:

-- Theory documentation (README.md)
+- Theory documentation (README.md) with LaTeX equations
 - Python implementations
-- Jupyter notebooks with examples
+- Jupyter notebooks with interactive examples
 - Exercises and solutions
+- Mermaid diagrams for visualization

 Start with Module 1 and progress sequentially for the best learning experience.